mulderp/gnucap_book/gnucap-getting-started.md

 Also, a number of Gnucap commands can be seen in the source file "c__cmd.cc" :

      build
+     modify
      delete
+     list
+     include
+     generator
+     transient
      fourier
-     generator
-     include
-     list
-     modify
      options
      param
      print
-     quit
      status
      temperature
-     transient
      system
+     quit
      <
      >

 Commands can be abbreviated with their first letter, e.g. "b" for build.

-The first command you want to learn are "build" and "list" to capture a netlist or the nodes of an electrical circuit.
+The first command you want to learn are the commands to enter a netlist.
+These commands are:
+* "build": This command will bring up a small line editor to enter a netlist
+* "list": The command will show the netlist that is currently loaded.
+* "modify": This command allows you to modify a component in a netlist
+* "delete": This command deletes an item in the netlist

-Take a look below for a very basic build example:
+First, take a look below for a very basic build example:

 ```
 gnucap> build